orangeduck/PyMark/README.md

 }
 ```

-But having Python allows you to be much more expressive if you wish.
+But having Python allows you to be much more expressive.
 You can adjust the data entry in many different ways to make it simpler, more explicit, or more aesthetic.

 ```python
 """ My Favourite Pets - Another example """